whitem24/courses/eth-101/lesson-eth-10.md

 }
 ```

 We create another mint function here in the event as there is a huge demand for our token and we want to add more supply.
-We're using the `onlyOwner` modifer here from the `Ownable.sol` library to restrict this action to the owner of the contract only.
+We're using the `onlyOwner` modifier here from the `Ownable.sol` library to restrict this action to the owner of the contract only.
 You can see this [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol#L8).
 We could of course do a `require` check here but we get a ton out of the box with the Ownable library like the ability to transfer the [ownership](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol#L23) of our contract.
 Then we end with an emiter to log that our tokens have been minted.

 ```solidity
 function burn(uint256 amount) public override onlyOwner {